scholer/pptx-downsizer/README.rst

                             converting all images before re-zipping the output pptx file.
-You can use this to make manual changes to the presentation - advanced option. (default: False) --verbose [0-5]       Increase or decrease the 'verbosity' of the program, i.e. how much information it prints about the process.
+You can use this to make manual changes to the presentation - advanced option. (default: False) --on-error DO-WHAT    What to do if the program encounters any errors during execution. `continue` will cause the program to continue even if one or more images fails to be converted. (default: raise)
+      --verbose [0-5]       Increase or decrease the 'verbosity' of the program, i.e. how much information it prints about the process.
                             (default: 2)

 Installation: